More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Introduction: The AI Explosion

 Applying principles from NI has occasionally been criticized as the art of ``gluing feathers to the wings of an airplane.''
 In other words, copying principles that appear effective in nature to engineered, artificial systems is superficial and does not address underlying differences in applications, materials, and commercial viability.
 For instance, while birds and airplanes are both capable of heavier-than-air flight, only airplanes are capable of transporting hundreds of humans at hundreds of miles per hour 35,000 feet above the Pacific Ocean.
 Nevertheless, biological systems can persevere and thrive in niches unaddressed by engineered solutions; until the development of drones, airplanes could not fill the role of delivering small, individual parcels from one point to another---a role successfully filled for centuries by carrier pigeons.

 Today, AI fills a similar role as large aircraft in this analogy: developing and deploying AI models at scale is expensive in capital, human, and energetic costs.
 Just as no average individual can afford a Boeing 747, ``homebrewing'' a capable LLM is---currently---infeasible.
 But in contrast to flight, NI remains capable of performing all the same tasks as an AI, albeit not as quickly or with equal access to information.

-In this work we posit that one major obstacle to the future of AI's development and utility lies in understanding and addressing the gap in operating speed and managing memory that exists between AI and NI.
-Ultimately, closing this gap could reduce the costs associated with artificial systems and expand their ability to address niches unfilled by today's systems.
-We begin by defining and quantifying this gap and specifying the niches in which biological systems greatly outperform even modern artificial counterparts.
+In this work, we posit that rather than focusing on the ability to more efficiently calculate operations --- such as multiply-accumulates (MACs) --- which are already being aggressively optimized by industrial concerns, biologically-inspired approaches are more likely to significantly inflect the trajectory of AI systems by focusing on other areas of opportunity.
+These include exploring radically different approaches to integrating dense, inexpensive memory with compute, alternative methods for in-situ learning, and avoiding conversions between the analog and digital domains.
+Developments in these areas could lead to entirely new classes of AI systems which could be effectively employed outside of datacenters, opening new application domains to development.
+To justify this position, we begin by re-examining the relative properties of biological and artificial systems and examine the resulting conditions under which these systems are effective.